Evelyn Namara: Background and education

-Namara was born into a family of four children, being the only daughter among three brothers.
+Namara was born in a family of four of which three of them are boys.

-She holds a Bachelor of Science degree in Computer Science from Makerere University.
-Namara also earned a Diploma in Sustainable Business and Responsible Leadership, focusing on Sustainability Studies, from The Swedish Institute Management Programme (SIMP).
+Namara graduated with a Bachelor of Science in computer science from Makerere university.
+She holds a Diploma in Sustainable Business and Responsible Leadership, Sustainability Studies from The Swedish Institute Management Programme (SIMP).

-Namara possesses a diploma in Information Technology from the Uganda Institute of Information and Communications Technology, where she also obtained her Cisco Certified Network Associate (CCNA) certification.
+Namara holds a diploma in information technology from Uganda Institute of Information and Communications Technology.
+She got Cisco Certified Network Associate certification at Uganda Institute of Information and Communications Technology.

-Her professional development includes training in scalable internet services and Scalable Network Infrastructure facilitated by The African Network Operators Group (AfNOG).
+Namara attended a training in scalable internet services, Scalable Network Infrastructure by The African Network Operators Group (AfNOG).

-In 2013, Namara was selected as an East Africa Regional Fellow for the Acumen Fund East Africa Fellows Program.
-She attended an INSEAD Social Entrepreneurship Programme (ISEP) in 2018.
+In 2013, Namara was East Africa Regional fellow for the Acumen Fund East Africa Fellows Program.

+In 2018, Namara attended an INSEAD Social Entrepreneurship Programme (ISEP).

-Namara participated as an IDEX Global Fellow in the IDEX Accelerator Global Fellows Program in 2015.
-In March 2017, she was an ICANN58 fellow.
+In 2015, Namara was an IDEX Global Fellow under the IDEX Accelerator Global Fellows Program.
+In 2016, she was an ICANN58 fellow in March 2017.

-In 2020, Namara was part of the FORTUNE-UN Department of State Global Women's Mentoring Program.
+Namara was part of the 2020 FORTUNE-UN Department of State Global Women's Mentoring Program.

-Her early career included an internship at One2Net, where she specialized in UNIX programming.
+Namara did her internship at One2Net where she specialized in UNIX programming.